SpecialStos/okokVehicleShop/README.md

 ## TCVS Integration with okokvehiclehsop
-Kindly modify the specified events in the open-source code available on both client and server sides.
+Please make the necessary changes to the specified event in the client-side open-source code.

+Additionally, incorporate the specific manual event ("okokVehicleShop:server:TCVS:addVehicle") into the server-side open-source code.

-This adjustment will ensure that vehicles spawn with the selected color automatically.
-Please note that this modification does not include warping into the vehicle.
+These changes are designed to guarantee that vehicles automatically spawn with the selected color (if chosen).
+Be aware, however, that these adjustments will not automatically warp the player inside the vehicle.